ThisisRDSharma/kritika-s/README.md

 # kritika-s
 Kirtika

-The Trulioo eIDV process is a rule-based system and does not utilize machine learning or statistical models, so traditional in-sample performance or fit testing is not applicable.
-The system operates deterministically, applying predefined business rules to verify identities against trusted data sources.
+The Trulioo eIDV process is a rule-based system, not a machine learning or statistical model, and therefore does not require traditional stability or overfitting testing.
+There are no estimated relationships or training datasets that could lead to overfitting in the conventional sense.

-Since the eIDV process does not involve model training, the concept of out-of-sample testing (where unseen data from the same time period is used to evaluate performance) is not directly applicable.

-In the absence of machine learning models, out-of-time testing (evaluating performance on data from a future time period) is not relevant to the Trulioo eIDV process.
-The system's reliance on regularly updated data sources ensures it remains current and effective over time.
+Instead, the stability of the system is maintained through:

+Business Rule Validation: Predefined rules are rigorously tested for consistency and robustness during client-specific testing.
+Data Source Monitoring: Stability is ensured by continually validating the accuracy and reliability of the data sources (e.g., government databases, credit records).
+Periodic Updates: Regular updates to data sources and business rules ensure that the system remains effective over time, even as verification needs evolve.